Azure/aks-engine/docs/topics/get-logs.md

 The `aks-engine get-logs` command can be useful to troubleshoot issues with your cluster.
 It will produce, collect and download to your workstation a set of files that include node configuration, cluster state and configuration, and provision log files.

-At a high level, it works by stablishing a SSH session into each node, executing a `log collection` script that collects and zips relevant files, and downloading the zip file to your local computer.
+At a high level, it works by establishing a SSH session into each node, executing a [log collection](#log-collection-scripts) script that collects and zips relevant files, and downloading the zip file to your local computer.

-### SSH Sessions
+### SSH Authentication

 A valid SSH private key is always required to stablish a SSH session to the cluster Linux nodes.
 Windows credentials are stored in the apimodel and will be loaded from there.
+Make sure `windowsprofile.sshEnabled` is set to `true` to enable SSH in your Windows nodes.

 ### Log Collection Scripts

-_TODO Specify starting AKSe version._ The [log collection script](/scripts/collect-logs.sh) will be available in Linux nodes that were provisioned using a flavor of the `aks-ubuntu-*` distro.
-If you chose a different distro for your linux pool or used an older version of AKS Engine for the initial deployment, then you can use your own script by setting [parameter](#Parameters) `--linux-script`.
+To collect Linux nodes logs, specify the path to the script-to-execute on each node by setting [parameter](#Parameters) `--linux-script`.
+A sample script can be found [here](/scripts/collect-logs.sh).

+If you choose to pass your own custom log collection script, make sure it zips all relevant files to file `/tmp/logs.zip`.
+Needless to say, the custom script should only query for troubleshooting information and it should not change the cluster or node configuration.

-The default distro for Windows node pools will also include the [log collection script](/scripts/collect-windows-logs.ps1).
+The default OS distro for Windows node pools already includes a [log collection script](./scripts/collect-windows-logs.ps1).
 There is no support to pass your own custom script at this point.

 ## Usage